-In a period when Bon-Ton is among the department store retailers struggling to maintain sales volume and failing to show a profit, the fiscal second quarter offered some growth opportunities — even if only in a limited way — for the home category.
+York, Pa. – In a period when Bon-Ton Stores is among the department store retailers struggling to maintain sales volume and failing to show a profit, the second quarter offered some growth opportunities – even if only in a limited way – for the home category.

-Both soft and hard home goods were among the few success stories on the admittedly "very small" e-commerce site, said Anthony Buccina, vice chairman and president of merchandising, private brands, planning and allocation, and internet marketing, during the earnings call.
+Both soft and hard home goods were among the few success stories on the admittedly “very small” e-commerce site, said Anthony Buccina, vice chairman and president of merchandising, private brands, planning and allocation, and internet marketing, during this morning’s earnings call.

 “Currently, our three strongest categories continue to be soft home, hard home and shoes,” he said of the recently accelerated e-commerce initiative.
 Buccina said expansion this fall season is expected from “a combination of direct vendor fulfillment and expanded online assortment offerings.”

 Home was also a department that sustained a bigger-than-average increase this quarter in penetration by Bon-Ton private brands, which now comprise 19% of total sales at the 280-store company.

 In the quarter ended August 2, Bon-Ton recorded a net loss of $33.8 million, or $2.01 per diluted share – including a $17.8 million non-cash pre-tax goodwill impairment charge, or $0.72 per diluted share – compared with a net loss of $15.0 million, or $0.91 per diluted share in the year-ago period.

 Quarterly sales of $673.4 million were down 5% from $708.6 million last year; comps fell 5.7%.
 Year-to-date comps are down 5.1%, as six-month total sales fell 5.0% to $1.37 billion.